Towards Measuring the Stop Mixing Angle at the LHC: Potential observables at the LHC

 The most important SUSY background process is going to be gluino production with subsequent decays to stops or sbottoms.
 One important difference between the signal and these backgrounds is the number of $b$-jets.
 The signal event always results in exactly 2 $b$-jets, whereas SUSY backgrounds will typically have 4 $b$-jets and this feature can be used to suppress them.
+On the other hand, squark production followed by decay to chargino and leptonic chargino decay will also result in 2 jets and 2 leptons in the final state with a rather high rate.
+This can fake the signal process Eq.~\eqref{eq:bchabcha}.
+However, the background will have two light quark jets instead of $b$-jets.
+Therefore, in order to extract the signal, good $b$-jet tagging efficiency and light jet rejection will be needed~\cite{Aad:2009wy}.
+Requiring at least one and no more than two $b$-jets to be tagged would suppress the backgrounds significantly.

+Another method of getting a handle on the supersymmetric and the Standard Model backgrounds has been discussed in~\cite{MoortgatPick:2010wp}.
+Using kinematic reconstruction, it was shown that for the final states containing $\neu{2}\to \ell^+\ell^-\neu{1}$ one can suppress the SUSY backgrounds to the signal level and, at the same time, practically remove the SM contributions.
+This method gave a $S/B$ ratio of order 1, with an efficiency of about 5\% depending upon the scenario.
+This is an encouraging result and the application to other final states, Eqs.~\eqref{eq:neu2neu2}--\eqref{eq:bchabcha}, will be investigated.

 Finally, we note that the signal process with leptonic top decay, e.g.\ $\neu{1}\,t \to b \ell + E_{\rm miss}$, can give the same final state as the decay mode with charginos, i.e.\ $\cha^+_1 b \to b \ell + E_{\rm miss}$.
 However, we note that this complication does not affect the result of the fit since it does not introduce any new unknown parameters.
 The fitted observables would be a linear combination of the original ones, Eq.~\eqref{eq:ratios}, and the fit would rely on the same set of information.
 Hence, one can combine the above channels and actually enhance the signal.